 This is our all white kitchen a few months after move in day.
 You can see we have already changed a few small things in the last two years.
-(Read my tour from last summer over here!)
+(Rembmer my house tour from last summer?)

 And now here we are with some cell phone pictures I took this January of 2020.